'Strings attached' - Governments offer financial lifelines to airlines, at a price | MarketScreener

 "Space is available, but at premium rates and without transit time guarantees," logistics company Agility said on its website.

-In the Asia-Pacific region, Qantas, Cathay, Korean Air Lines Co Ltd are also operating some flights with empty seats but bellies full of cargo.
+In the Asia-Pacific, Qantas, Cathay, Korean Air Lines Co Ltd are also operating some flights with empty seats but bellies full of cargo.

 (Reporting by Jamie Freed in Sydney and David Shepardson in Washington; additional reporting by Praveen Menon in Wellington and Tracy Rucinski in Chicago; Editing by Lincoln Feast and Gerry Doyle.)